 Resource Family Requirements

-To become an approved Resource Family for Butte County Children's Services Division, applicants must:
+To become an approved Resource Family for Colusa County Children's Services Division, applicants must:

 Once approved, Resource Families may be considered for Foster Care, Guardianship and Adoption placements, depending on the Resource Family's goals.